Pmj136/Pmj136/README.md

 - 🧐 I'm actively exploring the front end
 - 🌱 I’m currently learning React、TypeScript

-My college career is coming to an end.
-I speak for myself and find a job.

 <!---
 Pmj136/Pmj136 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.